 Since chocolate and ginger pair so well together, I wanted to make a healthy hot chocolate recipe with these flavors.
 Unfortunately, traditional cocoa is alkalized, meaning it’s highly processed and stripped of all its nutrients.
 It’s also loaded with sugar, which does a body no good.

 For this recipe, I use cacao powder instead of traditional cocoa.
 Cacao powder comes from the cacao bean, which is basically chocolate in its purest, raw form.
 Raw cacao is a superfood due to its high antioxidant and flavonoid content.
-It’s also full of protein and fiber making it the perfect ingredient for this healthy hot chocolate recipe with ginger and collagen.
+It’s also full of protein and fiber making it the perfect ingredient for this healthy hot chocolate recipe.

 Ingredients to Make Healthy Hot Chocolate

-There are so many methods to making this healthy hot chocolate recipe, which makes it easy to prepare to your preferences.
+There are so many methods to making this healthy hot chocolate recipe, which makes it easy to customize.
 I’ve tested this recipe using three different types of ginger so you can prepare it with whichever type you already have in your kitchen.

 From the Refrigerator:

 Water – 12-16 ounces of filtered water is enough.
 Adjust the quantity to leave enough room in your mug for non-dairy milk.
-While I prefer to make this hot chocolate, well, hot, you can use cold water for an iced version if you are using minced ginger from a jar, or powdered ginger instead of fresh.
+While I prefer to make this hot chocolate, you can use cold water for an iced version if you’re using minced ginger from a jar, or powdered ginger instead of fresh.

 Ginger – The spicy, warming flavor of ginger pairs so well with rich, bitter cacao and creamy non-dairy milk.
-You can make an infusion with fresh ginger, or to save time, try minced ginger from a jar, or powdered ginger from your spice drawer.
-Choose your own adventure from the list below:
+Choose your source of ginger from the list below:

-1) Fresh Ginger – a 1” piece of fresh ginger, chopped into small pieces and placed in a stainless steel tea ball infuser will give your hot chocolate a nice kick.
+1) Fresh Ginger – A 1” piece of fresh ginger, chopped into small pieces and placed in a stainless steel tea ball infuser will give your hot chocolate a nice kick.
+For best results, use hot water.

-2) Minced Fresh Ginger – 1 ½ teaspoons of jarred ginger (such as Ginger People).
-This will add a little texture to your hot chocolate, but the finer it’s minced the less noticeable it is.
+2) Minced Fresh Ginger – 1 ½ teaspoons of jarred ginger will add a little texture to your hot chocolate, but the finer it’s minced the less noticeable it is.

 3) Ground Ginger – ½ teaspoon is plenty.
 Keep in mind the fresher the ground ginger, the stronger the flavor.